Ozzy Osbourne's Tragic Real-Life Story

 A spinal injury forced him to retire from touring

-Ozzy Osbourne's career as a touring artist ended on February 1, 2023, and his official statement on the subject made it clear that the singer took this pretty hard (via Osbourne's official Twitter account).
+Ozzy Osbourne's career as a touring artist ended on February 1, 2023, and his official statement on the subject made it clear that the singer took this pretty hard (via Osbourne's official X account, then known as Twitter).
 "This is probably one of the hardest things I've ever had to share with my loyal fans," he started the lengthy message that announced the cancellation of his planned tour dates — and his retirement from touring in general.

 Advertisement

-Osbourne had a bad fall in 2019 during a bout of pneumonia, after which lingering health issues from his awful 2003 quad bike accident resurfaced (per the BBC).
+Osbourne had a bad fall in 2019 during a bout of pneumonia, after which lingering health issues from his awful 2003 quad bike accident resurfaced.
 As the artist's announcement explains, he's since gone through an extensive arsenal of medical treatments to fix his spinal injuries, but it's become apparent that he's simply unable to tour in his frail condition.

 Even in this time of crisis and disappointment, however, the ailing Prince of Darkness isn't willing to fully stop being a live artist even though he can't withstand the rigors of traveling like he used to.
 "My team is currently coming up with ideas for where I will be able to perform without having to travel from city to city and country to country," the statement ended with the tiniest sliver of hope.